purescript-polyform/polyform/README.md

 ### `Validator`

 It provides an `Applicative` instance which allow composition in the `Reader` spirit - all `Validators` "work" on the same input.
-It is accumulative because it is build on top of `V`.
+It is accumulative because it is built on top of the `V` type from `purescript-validation`.
 There is also a `Category` instance which allows you to build validation chains combining this applicative steps.

 ```